hqsuoamra/AstroQuest_Survival/README.md

 Alien creatures have different behaviors and attack patterns, requiring the player to adapt their strategy.

 ### Non-combat and Friendly Characters
-Some alien creatures are neutral or friendly, providing opportunities for interaction and trading.
+Some alien creatures are neutral or friendly, providing opportunities for interaction or resource collection.

 ### Support AI
 The game includes pathfinding AI for the player and enemies, and collision detection for all objects.